sathishkspmk/sathishkspmk/README.md

 Think about guiding refactoring-work in your regular/project teams.
 Think of the day-to-day work done in your team, and improving the quality of code.

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
-Do you think some of them have potential to guide code-improvements in your team? **_enter yes/no**
+Do you think some of them have potential to guide code-improvements in your team? ** yes **

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)

-**_enter the practice here**
+## Improvement of code-quality practice

+1. Avoid duplication of the code

+2. Make simpilar, readable and do not make complexity

+3. Write description of the member/variable usage

+4. Coding guidlines to be followed

+5. UT is writtern for each function

+6. Corner case to be validated using UT test case

+7. Improve code coverage in unit test case